stepancar/articles/articles/raster-animations-with-lottie/index.md

     }
 </style>

-Lottie is a library that allows you to render animations in real-time using JSON files.
-It's a great tool for creating animations that are easy to share across different platforms.
-However, there are some downsides to using Lottie that you should be aware of.
-This article explains just one of them.
+Lottie is a powerful library that enables real-time rendering of animations using JSON files.
+It's an excellent tool for creating animations that are easily shareable across various platforms.
+However, like any technology, Lottie has its drawbacks.
+This article focuses on one particular issue: the potential downsides of using raster animations in Lottie.

-Before reading this article, you should be familiar with the details of Lottie format and how it works.
-If you're new to Lottie, you can learn more about it [here](https://dev.to/stepancar/lottie-under-the-hood-4gik).
+Before diving in, it's important to have a basic understanding of the Lottie format and how it works.
+If you're new to Lottie, check out [this comprehensive guide](https://dev.to/stepancar/lottie-under-the-hood-4gik) to get up to speed.

-## Vector vs Raster animations
+## Vector vs Raster Animations in Lottie

-Let's consider this animation with a bouncing heart
+Let's examine this bouncing heart animation:

 <demo-with-playground
     file="demos/bouncing-heart-large/index.html"
     initialPath="./demos/bouncing-heart-large/index.html"
 />

-You can see the source of this animation [here](./assets/bouncing-heart-large.json) It looks like this
+You can view the source of this animation [here](./assets/bouncing-heart-large.json).
+Here's a snippet of what it looks like:

 ```json
 {